 Custody order perform two major functions

-- The order explains how physical Custody and legal custody will be shared between parents.
-Physical Custody means the court decides who the child will live with and the visitation rights of the other party.
-Legal Custody means who has the right and responsibility to make important decisions on behalf of the child relating to such issues as schooling, health care needs, travel, and religion.
+- The order will divide custody between the parents.
+Physical Custody is how the court divides the visitation for each parent.
+Legal Custody means who has the right to make important decisions on behalf of the child relating to such issues as schooling, health care needs, travel, and religion.

-- The second major function is if the court order is violated you can file a contempt petition against the other party for the court to enforce the order and stop the violations of the order.
-This could include the other party losing visitation, or going to jail.
+- If they violate the court order, you can file a contempt petition against the other party.
+This could include the other party losing visitation or going to jail.

 Who can file for custody?